outsidedav/swift/deploying_apps.md

 ## Developing serverless Swift apps
 {: #serverless}

-To facilitate serverless development, you can use IBM's Functions as a Service (FaaS) offering, {{site.data.keyword.openwhisk}}. {{site.data.keyword.openwhisk_short}} enables application logic to be run in response to events or direct invocations from web or mobile apps over HTTP without provisioning or managing servers.
+To develop in a serverless development, you can use IBM's Functions as a Service (FaaS) offering, {{site.data.keyword.openwhisk}}. {{site.data.keyword.openwhisk_short}} enables application logic to be run in response to events or direct invocations from web or mobile apps over HTTP without creating or managing servers.

-{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance, allowing developers to remain focused on writing application logic.
+{{site.data.keyword.openwhisk_short}} performs system administration like auto-scaling, availability management, and maintenance, allowing Developers to remain focused on writing application logic.

 For more information, see [Developing serverless apps](../apps/deploying/functions.html).

 ## Integrating back-end services with a generated SDK
 {: #backend_gensdk}

 The {{site.data.keyword.IBM_notm}} SDK Generator plug-in easily integrates back-end services to your app with a generated SDK.
-When a change to a REST API occurs, you can regenerate the SDK and replace the old one for a seamless SDK upgrade.
-You can also integrate the CLI into a devops pipeline and ensure that the SDK is always consistent with the API spec each time the app is built.
+When a change to a REST API occurs, you can regenerate the SDK and replace the old one for to upgrade the SDK.
+You can also integrate the CLI into a DevOps pipeline and ensure that the SDK is always consistent with the API spec each time the app is built.

 For more information, see [Integrating back-end services with a generated SDK](/docs/swift/backend/cli_sdkgen.html).